renderedtext/ruby-101/README.md

   return `nil`, so be careful!

-## Ruby syntax rules
+## Syntax rules

 * Names in **lowercase**:
-  * local_variables, method_names, method_parameters
-  * They can also start with an underscore `_`
+  * `local_variables`, `method_names`, `method_parameters`
+  * `:symbols` (usually)
   * Method names may end with `? ! =`
 * Names in **uppercase**:
-  * $global_variables, @local_variables, @@class_variables
+  * `$Global_variables, @Local_variables, @@Class_variables`
+  * `Class_names, Module_names, Constants`
-    * After the sign(s), they can also start with an underscore `_`
+* Variable names can start with an underscore `_`, e.g. `_rocket`, or
-  * Class_names, Module_names, Constants - Uppercase!
+  `$_CANDY`
-* Lines that start with an octothorpe `#` are comments
+* Lines that start with an octothorpe `#` are comments and are not executed, so you can use them to disable lines of code, or to write what the code is doing
   * Comments can appear after code: `puts 'Hello!' # Prints 'Hello!'`

-## Using the Ruby interpreter

-* Invoked by issuing `irb` in your terminal emulator; you can test some code in it, but you cannot save it to a file
-* Don't know what that class/method does?
-Try `ri method` for detailed explanations; if you do `ri class` it will show you all class methods
-* Ruby programs should have `#!/usr/bin/env ruby` as a first line in every Ruby file that is part of the program
-* The name of a Ruby program has the ending/extension `.rb`

 ## Input/output (I/O) methods

-* In UNIX-like systems and Linux, standard input (stdin) is the keyboard, standard output (stdout) is the console/terminal screen, and standard error output (stderr) is usually the same as the standard output; all of them can be redefined to read and write to a file, for example
+* In Linux and UNIX-like operating systems, standard input `stdin` is the keyboard, standard output `stdout` is the console/terminal screen, and standard error output `stderr` is usually the same as the standard output
+  * They can be redirected to read or write from/to a file, for example
-* Method `puts` displays the result of an expression or a string on the standard output and adds a new line: `puts "Hello world!"`
+* Method `puts` displays the result of an expression, or a string on the standard output, and adds a new line: `puts "Hello world!"`
-  * If you want to stay on the same line, use `print` instead
+  * If you want the output to stay on the same line, use `print` instead
-* Method `printf` outputs text under the control of *format strings*, like in C, which get replaced with values under specific rules
+* Method `printf` outputs text under the control of *format strings*
+  * Just like in C, format strings are pieces of text that get replaced with values under specific rules
-  * First parameter is the string for output, containing the formatting strings, like `%5.2f` - substituted with a decimal number, minimum 5 digits before, and two after the decimal point; `%s` - substituted with a string, etc.
+  * First parameter of the method is the string for output, containing the formatting strings, like `"%5.2f"` - substituted with a decimal number, minimum 5 digits before, and two after the decimal point;
+    `%s` - substituted with a string, etc.
-  * The rest of the method parameters are the values that will replace the formatting strings in the first parameter
+  * The rest of the method parameters are the values that will replace the formatting strings in the first parameter, e.g.:
 ```ruby
 printf("Decimal number: %5.2f\nString: %s\n", 726.975, "doge")